openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		ofLine(vertex-tangent/2, vertex+tangent/2);
 	}

-This should look very familiar except for [`getTangentAtIndex`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getTangentAtIndex "getTangentAtIndex Documenation Page") which is just the equivalent of `getNormalAtIndex` but for tangents.
-For straight and slightly curved lines, not much happens, but sharply curved lines reveal the tangents:
+This should look very familiar except for [`getTangentAtIndex()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_getTangentAtIndex "getTangentAtIndex Documenation Page") which is the equivalent of `getNormalAtIndex()` but for tangents.
+Not much happens for straight and slightly curved lines, however, sharply curved lines reveal the tangents:

 **[Note: again diagram would explain the concept]**